 Ploy is scheduled to go back to Thailand on July 1 – her 18th birthday.
 As a result of her experience in the United States, she hopes to develop a career in the field of international relations and return back to the country someday in the future.
 With just over a month left, she reflected on how much her time here has influenced her personal character and outlook on the world.

 “This year has changed my life,” said Ploy, who has two older brothers back in Thailand.
-“I have felt a lot of feelings along the way, including homesick, sad, depressed, as well as happy, joy, and fun.
+“I have felt a lot of feelings along the way.
+Those include homesick, sad, depressed, as well as happy, joy, and fun.
 I have to learned how to deal with people, how to live by myself without my family in Thailand, and how to help people.
 I worked very hard, and now feel more responsible and grown up.

 “It has been one of the best years of my life, and I will never forget the experiences I’ve had,” continued Ploy.
 “I am so lucky that I met a nice host family as well as great friends and teachers at the high school.
 I am so happy that I am here, and will never regret that I made the decision to come.
 Thank you so much to my mom and my dad for all that they have done for me.”